Community Development Block Grant (CDBG) for Mitigation

 • Partner Organizations: AECOM, Kleinfelder, and Tetra Tech

-• Activity Summary: RISE aims to support resilience primarily in the storm-impacted regions of North Carolina by providing technical assistance to partners to support vulnerability assessments, identify priority risk reduction actions and enhance resilience; developing the NC Resilience Communities Guide; and hosting regional leadership training workshops that emphasize resilience as a tool for community economic development.
-RISE activities are being partly funded by CDBG-MIT Planning funds in RISE Regions representing COG regions J, L, M, N, O, P and Q.
+• Activity Summary: RISE aims to support resilience in storm-impacted regions of North Carolina by providing technical assistance to partners to support vulnerability assessments, identify priority risk reduction actions and enhance resilience.
+RISE also supports the development of the NC Resilience Communities Guide and hosts regional leadership training workshops that emphasize resilience as a tool for community economic development.
+RISE activities are partly funded by CDBG-MIT planning funds in RISE regions representing COG regions J, L, M, N, O, P and Q.

 • Eastern NC Community Floodprints: Accelerating Rural Recovery and Resilience

-• Activity Summary: The Coastal Dynamics Design Lab (CDDL) is developing local community floodprints in partnership with NCORR.
+• Activity Summary: CDDL uses CDBG-DR and CDBG-MIT planning funds to develop 10 local community floodprints supporting the "Most Impacted and Distressed" (MID) communities.
 A floodprint is a landscape planning approach developed by CDDL to address land and water relationships.
-Floodprints are an important tool for building future community resilience, and the development process incorporates issues such as flooding, recovery and equity into the planning process.
-The first CDDL/NCORR community floodprint for the City of Whiteville is over 50% done.
-In 2022, the City of Goldsboro voted to become the second community to benefit from a CDDL/NCORR floodprint.
+Floodprints are important tools for building future community resilience, and the development process incorporates issues such as flooding, recovery and equity into the planning process.

 • Statewide Probable Maximum Precipitation Study for North Carolina